Table of Contents

 Why Supply Chain Resilience Is a 2026 Priority

-Supply chains sit at the centre of this challenge.
-Modern organisations rely on complex networks of third-party providers, cloud platforms, logistics partners, and outsourced services.
-A disruption at any point in this chain can quickly affect customer outcomes, regulatory compliance, and financial stability.
+Supply chains are at the center of the problem.
+Maintaining seamless operations requires complex networks of third-party providers, outsourced services, logistics partners, and cloud services.
+A disruption at any point in the network can negatively affect the customers, the regulators, and the bottom line.

 Understanding ISO 22301 in a Supply Chain Context